-As the New Year begins, one of the first things that most of us Bengalis do, is scan our calendars to mark the dates for the Durga Puja as that helps us to plan our leave forecast for the year.
-So if we have family and friends living out of the city or the country, we inform them in advance the good time for a family reunion.
-The month of October therefore, holds a very special place for most Bengalis.
+As the New Year begins, one of the first things that most of us Bengalis do, is scan our calendars to mark the dates for the Durga Puja as that helps us to plan our leave for the year.
+So if we have family and friends living out of the city or country, we inform them in advance the good time for a family reunion and that is why the month of October holds a very special place for us.

-As a child when I would visit the pandal with my parents, I would ask my mother why we celebrated this festival with so much fervour.
-She explained, this is a time when we welcome home the daughter Durga along with her children – Saraswati, Laxmi, Ganesh and Kartik, while the head of the family – Shiva looks over them as they make their journey to Earth and back.
+As a child when I would visit the pandal with my parents, I would ask Ma as to why we celebrated this festival with so much fervour.
+She would explain that this was a time when we welcome home the daughter Durga who along with her children – Saraswati, Laxmi, Ganesh and Karthik would visit earth, while the head of the family – Shiva kept a watchful eye over them from the heavens as they made their journey.

 Since it is such a happy occasion, we celebrate it by worshiping the Goddess who reassures us with her presence that she’s there with us and for us.
 Her arrival to earth symbolises that she brings with her the happiness and joy and with her trip back she takes away all the burdens of sadness from everyone’s lives.